KyroDB/KyroDB/docs/NDCG_IMPLEMENTATION.md

 ## Conclusion

 NDCG@10 quality metrics are now **fully implemented** and integrated across the codebase.
-This validates that the learned cache doesn't just achieve high hit rates, but caches the **correct** documents - those that will actually be queried in the near future.
+This validates that the Hybrid Semantic Cache doesn't just achieve high hit rates, but caches the **correct** documents - those that will actually be queried in the near future.

-**Impact**: We can now prove that learned cache has superior **predictive quality**, not just higher hit rates.
+**Impact**: We can now prove that Hybrid Semantic Cache has superior **predictive quality**, not just higher hit rates.
 This is critical for production deployments where caching the wrong popular documents wastes memory and degrades user experience.

 **Status**: ✅ **PRODUCTION-READY**